rvalentini/fix.core/README.md

 ; component definitions don't have "required" within top-level attrs -> only the usages have

+## Features

+Validation features:
+* Complete StandardHeader validation including "fixed ordering" tags like BeginString, BodyLength, MessageType
+* Complete StandardTrailer validation including checksum calculation
+* Data type of every single tag included in the message is checked: e.g. UTCDateOnly, TZTimeOnly, Country, MultipleCharValue ...
+* Allowed enums for tag values are considered: e.g. some allowed values for the field ExecInst (18): <br/>
+7 = Strict scale <br/>
+B = OK to cross <br/>
+G = All or none - AON <br/>
+j = Single execution requested for block trade
+* Distinguishes between required/non-required fields according to the component definition
+* Deep message validation: according to the message type definition specified through the tag MessageType (:35), the message can contain nested combinations of components and groups.
+The validation is executed according to this nested structure.
+Fields that are contained in an embedded component or group are validated in their respective context, meaning that possible field repetitions are evaluated with repect to their surrounding structures.
+* Group validation considers the preceding num-in-group field, which defines the numbers of repetitions of the proceeding group.
+A divergence between the num-in-group count and the actual number of repetitions will fail the validation.
+* The ordering of tags is considered arbitrary for fields of the same component (this might not be 100% accurate in all possible cases!), but fixed for the fields of the same group.
+* In case of invalid messages, a (hopefully helpful) log statement indicates the reason why the validation failed.

+TODO forgot some feature?

+Note: The validation FIX message validation functionality provided in this library does not cover 100% of all restrictions defined within the FIX protocol: some requirements are on ..............

+TODO
+example for the above:
+l = Suspend on system failure (mutually exclusive with H and Q) m = Suspend on Trading Halt (mutually exclusive with J and K) n = Reinstate on connection loss (mutually exclusive with o and p) o = Cancel on connection loss (mutually exclusive with n and p)

+## Generating FIX Definitions

+ Add description for `lein gen` -> code generation necessary when no definitions present

 ## Installation

 Download from http://example.com/FIXME.

 ## Usage
+How to include lib?
+Calling example

 FIXME: explanation